 South Carolina Real Estate

-A lot of buyers know that they want to relocate to South Carolina, but they don't know where they should live.
-Most buyers are either not familiar with South Carolina at all, or they've just vacationed here and don't know about the many areas South Carolina has to offer.
-We've included below the top 5 places to live in South Carolina so that you can become familiar with the most popular SC real estate areas!
+A lot of buyers know that they want to relocate to South Carolina, but they don't know which city is the best fit.
+We've included below the best places to live in South Carolina so that you can become familiar with the most popular areas that folks choose!

 Greenville is located at the foot of the Blue Ridge Mountains.
-If you're looking for cooler weather but want to stay in a good-sized city, Greenville may be an option for relocating to SC.
-It has experienced a lot of growth in the past few years.
-The entire metro area has about 600,000 residents, with a little over 50,000 living in the city.
-It is by far the largest city in the upstate of South Carolina.
+If you're looking for cooler weather but want to stay in a nicely sized metropolitan area, Greenville is a great option to consider for relocating to SC.

 South Carolina real estate has experienced somewhat of a boom in the past ten years.
 This increase in demand for real estate is due partly to more people in general becoming home owners.
 However, much of the demand is from buyers moving to South Carolina from other parts of the country.
 We're also seeing some buyers from abroad, as South Carolina gains more of a presence in the international real estate market.
 Many people choose to relocate to South Carolina because of its rich history and culture.
 As one of the original thirteen colonies that declared independence from Britain, South Carolina has played an active role in U.S. history since its establishment as the eighth state in 1788.